Christopher Columbus (Vittori): Artistic message

-Detailed Description
+Description

 The bust of explorer Christopher Columbus is cast in bronze.
 He wears a period costume, and his hair falls at approximately chin length.
 His facial expression is unsmiling, his chin is raised slightly and his eyes gaze off to his left.
 On the sculpture's proper left, below his left shoulder, the artist's name is inscribed as E. VITTORI.
 The bust of Columbus measures approximately 39 in by 23 in by 29 in; it stands on a granite pedestal measuring approximately 82 in by 62 in by 58 in and a base that measures 14.5 in by 80 in by 76 in.

 Below the bust is a granite pedestal with a plaque and relief carvings underneath.
 The carving on the front of the pedestal depicts a figure grouping with a man draped in fabric and wearing a crown of laurels standing in the center.
 His left arm is raised in the air and right hand rests in front of his waist.
 To the left and right of this man, three figures are featured, two of whom are kneeling before him.
 The relief on the pedestal's proper right side depicts a seated woman with her right hand resting on her chest and left hand on a large anchor; her head is turned to her right.
 The relief on the pedestal's proper left side is a profile view of a seated woman resting her right elbow on a globe.
 Below the relief sculptures, the pedestal slopes outward to meet a two-stepped granite base.